- A ball means dressing up

 For an Alaskan that’s considered warm in January.
 Thus, I wore my oyster color long leather coat with faux fur trim.
 You can see it hanging on the coat rack in the background in the photo below.
 If it had been colder like 0F (-18oC) a faux fur coat would be a no-brainer.
 At 40 below, a thick downcoat.
 A shearling would spread hair all over your attire.

-Further gorgeous robes of the team
+Gorgeous robes of the entertainment crew

 What the other ladies wore